prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-Integration.md

 pod 'PrebidMobile/MoPubAdapters'
 ```

-## Init Prebid Rendering Module
+## Init Prebid Rendering

-Firstly import Rendering Module.
-The best place to do it is the `application:didFinishLaunchingWithOptions` method.
+The best place for initialization is the `application:didFinishLaunchingWithOptions` method.
+Import the SDK first:

 ```
 import PrebidMobileRendering
 ```

-Then provide the **Prebid Account ID** of your organization.
-Set the predefined or costom prebid host.
+Then set the predefined or costom Prebid Server **host** and provide the **Prebid Account ID**.

 ```
 PrebidRenderingConfig.shared.accountID = YOUR_ACCOUNT_ID